 Furthermore, Dr. Elist offers a unilateral or bilateral testicular implant placement for testicular and scrotal enhancement.
 The ELIST Testicular Implants consist of a medical degree soft silicone material, and are designed to enhance the size of an existing testicle.

 The ELIST Testicular Prosthesis serves to enhance the testicular size or to adjust the size of one testicle to the opposite site.
 Typical patients for the ELIST Testicular Implant are men, who desire an overall aesthetic enhancement of their scrotum, who suffer from asymmetrical testicular size, or have undergone an orchiectomy with prosthesis placement and asymmetrical results.(Testicular Enhancement Surgery)

 After adequate local anesthesia, an incision is made in the inguinal area and the empty scrotal sac is carefully dilated by passing a dissecting figure or a moist gauze sponge through the inguinal canal into the scrotal sac and the neck of the scrotum is closed by suturing.
 The inguinal incision is closed inlayers by suturing.

 Insertion of uni or bilateral testicular prosthesis after testicle removal may sometimes result in an asymmetric scrotal appearance.
-In case of an asymmetric end result after testicle removal and prosthesis insertion, Dr. Elist will improve the scrotal appearance and symmetry using his patented ELIST Testicular Implants which if desired can simultaneously increase the testicular size [insert link to testicular enhancement].
+In case of an asymmetric end result after testicle removal and prosthesis insertion, Dr. Elist will improve the scrotal appearance and symmetry using his patented ELIST Testicular Implants which if desired can simultaneously increase the testicular size.